The Easiest RAW Milk Yogurt -InstantPot

 • Thermometer

 Pour the cold gallon of milk into your IP.
-Sprinkle the gelatin on top.
+Sprinkle the gelatin on top and whisk in.

-Let sit for a few seconds then whisk.
-Let gelatin sit and “bloom” for 2-5 more minutes.
+Let gelatin sit and “bloom” for 3-5 minutes.
 Whisk again.

 Press “Saute” on IP.
 Heat to 90-100*.